hou2zi0/csv-to-epidoc/README.md

 Converts a character-separated value file into TEI-XML EpiDoc files.
 The conversion is based on a basic EpiDoc template and – currently very basic – conversion functions associated with different sections of the EpiDoc template.

 The user loads up a CSV-file and selects the mapping of columns to EpiDoc section by usage of the dropdown menus generated based on the CSV file’s columns.
 Subsequently, the user mapping is applied to each row of the CSV.
-The generated EpiDoc files are bundled into an `teiCorpus` and downloaded.
+The generated EpiDoc files are bundled into an `teiCorpus` and downloaded; because not all attribute values can be set automatically, the file will be well formed, but not valid.

 ![Upload files](data/images/upload.png)